Please note:

 Practical and theoretical study of music for gamelan ensemble, based on, but not limited to, traditional Javanese music.
 This course is designed as an introduction to the study of the music of non-Western cultures and as a method of developing ensemble musicianship.
 May be of particular interest to students in other departments.
 May be repeated once for credit.
 Prerequisite: Prior approval.

 A specific topic in music which is not otherwise covered in-depth in regular courses.
 The work may be practical, theoretical or a combination of the two, depending on the particular topic in a given term.
-May repeat for credit.
-Prerequisite: CA (or FPA) 140 and/or prior approval.
-Students with credit for FPA 249 may not take this course for further credit.
+May repeat three times for credit.
+Prerequisite: B or higher in CA 146 or permission of instructor.

 and one additional CA studio course from outside the extended minor